xwmx/nb/README.md

   url      Print the URL for the specified bookmark.

 Description:
-  Create, view, and search bookmarks.
+  Create, view, search, edit, and delete bookmarks.

   By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search.
 When `pandoc` is